soundio/sequence-json/README.md

 ## Concepts

-The Sequence format defines two data structures, a Sequence object and an Event array.
+The Sequence format defines two data structures, a Sequence object and an Events array.

 SequenceJSON describes all times and durations in beats.
 Beat values are arbitrary, and depend on the rate of playback of a sequence.
 A sequence playing back at a rate of `1` is running at 1 beat per second, so it is following absolute time.